 Sacroiliac joint exercises

-Sacroiliac joint pain and discomfort can be a large inhibitor to a patient’s daily life.
-From climbing stairs to any sort of incline and even sitting or lying down, the symptoms can be nearly inescapable.
-For some the dull ache in the lower back or pain that radiates to the groin or thigh can be relieved through exercise.
+Sacroiliac joint pain and discomfort can be a large inhibitor to daily life.
+From climbing stairs to even sitting or lying down, the symptoms can be nearly inescapable.
+For some, the dull ache in the lower back or pain that radiates to the groin or thigh can be relieved through exercise.
 We’ve compiled a short list of our favorite exercises to help patients suffering from sacroiliac joint pain.

-Knee roll: Begin the exercise by lying on your back.
-Raise both knees into the air, holding your legs at a 90 degree angle.
+Knee roll.
+Begin the exercise by lying on your back.
+Raise both knees into the air, holding your legs at a 90-degree angle.
 Gently roll your knees to one side, making sure to leave your buttocks and lower back firmly on the floor.
 Then gently roll the knees in the other direction.
-Repeat this movement 30 times.

-Knee to chest: Begin this exercise by lying on your back.
+Knee to chest.
+Begin this exercise by lying on your back.
 Slowly raise one leg, bending your knee and bringing it toward your chest.
 Only bring your knee to the comfortable point with your back and buttocks still firmly placed on the ground.
 Switch legs, repeating the same motion.
-Complete this movement 30 times for each leg.

 Though these and other low-impact exercises are often successful in managing the pain associated with sacroiliac joint dysfunction, not all patients will experience relief from conservative treatments.
-Laser Spine Institute offers specialized minimally invasive procedures to treat this and other conditions.
+Laser Spine Institute offers specialized minimally invasive spine surgery, including an SI joint fusion, to treat this and other conditions.
 These outpatient procedures can be an effective alternative to traditional open back surgery.
-Contact Laser Spine Institute today to get an MRI review and find out if you are a candidate for our surgery.